deokudev/speedetail-homepage/src/app/writing/basic-writing-and-formatting-syntax/page.md

 ## Hiding content with comments

-You can tell Inkdrop to hide content from the rendered Markdown by placing the content in an HTML comment.
+You can tell Speedetail to hide content from the rendered Markdown by placing the content in an HTML comment.

 ```
 <!-- This content will not appear in the rendered Markdown -->